Homepage look and feel

 You can also add a Recent Articles List to your home page.
 But what if you'd like to build your own list?

-This article will teach you how to build a home page articles list that populates with articles assigned a specific tag, using an API Snippet.
+Learn how to build a home page articles list that populates with articles assigned a specific tag, using an API Snippet.
 It can be useful for setting up Frequently Referenced articles, Quick Links, and so on.

 Step 1: Create your tag and add it to articles